 Spokane’s long history of free swimming for kids is over.

-The Spokane Park Board on Thursday voted to impose a $1 per visit fee on swimmers younger than 18, just in time for its six new pools to open this summer.
-Adult prices will remain unchanged at $2.
+The Spokane Park Board on Thursday voted to impose a fee of $1 a visit on swimmers younger than 18, just in time for its six new pools to open this summer.
+Adult prices will remain at $2.

 “There are going to be kids that just won’t be able to go, period.
-Those are the ones I worry about,” said West Central Neighborhood Council Chairwoman Brenda Corbett, who added that the board should have waited a year to better explore other funding options.
+Those are the ones I worry about,” said West Central Neighborhood Council Chairwoman Brenda Corbett.
+She said the board should have waited a year to better explore other funding options.

-Earlier this spring, the park department proposed charging kids $2.50 during about half of the 44 hours pools will be open.
-Last week, park staff members e-mailed board members a new concept that would have avoided fees on kids until 2010.
-But Board Member Elizabeth Schoedel said Thursday that the time to start fees is when the new pools open.
+Earlier this spring, the park department proposed charging kids $2.50 during about half of the 44 hours pools will be open each week.
+Last week, park staff members e-mailed board members a proposal that would have put off charging kids to swim until 2010.
+But board member Elizabeth Schoedel said Thursday that the time to start fees is when the new pools open.

-At a meeting on Monday, Schoedel said the original $2.50 fee proposal wasn’t too much given the rates charged by other communities.
-Spokane County, for instance, charges $6 for children 6 and up at its two newest pools.
+At a meeting Monday, Schoedel said the original $2.50 fee proposal wasn’t too high given rates charged by other communities.
+Spokane County charges $6 for kids 6 and older at its two newest pools.

 Board member Kimberly Morse argued that the fees should be delayed to compensate the public for late pool openings.
 No other board member spoke in favor of a delay, and Schoedel’s proposal passed unanimously.

-“I know that this is going to be tough on some families,” said Morse, who said she voted in favor of the fees because they’ll be needed to help overcome budget shortfalls in coming years.
+“I know that this is going to be pretty tough on some families,” said Morse, who said she voted in favor of the fees because they’ll be needed to help overcome budget shortfalls.

-Park Board President Gary Lawton announced that two of the city’s new six pools will open July 1.
+Also at Thursday’s meeting, Park Board President Gary Lawton said two of the city’s new six pools will open July 1.
 The rest will open in August and September.
 The city’s outdoor pools are being rebuilt with money from increased property taxes approved by voters in 2007.

 Since it first opened pools in 1914, Spokane has only charged kids to swim during one summer – in 1982.
 Free swimming, however, is rare in Washington.
-Among the seven largest cities in the state, Spokane is the only one that has public pools that don’t charge kids.
+Among the seven largest cities in the state, only Spokane doesn’t charge kids to use public pools.

-Thursday’s vote marks at least the fourth time since the mid 1960s that the Park Board has created swim fees on kids.
+But Thursday’s vote marks at least the fourth time since the mid-1960s that the Park Board has imposed swim fees on children.
 Each previous time, the board reversed itself after public pressure or lobbying from City Council.

 The charges will be in effect during all hours of swimming, unless the park department finds sponsorships to cover the fees.
-The board directed staff to create a family and season pass system that would make the pools cheaper for those who frequently use the pools.
+The board directed staff to create a family- and season-pass system to make the pools cheaper for those who frequently use them.

-Park Board member Jim Santorsola vowed that the parks department will create aide programs to ensure all kids will be able to use the pools.
+Park Board member Jim Santorsola said the park department will create aid programs so all kids will be able to use the pools.